philber/entra-verifiedid-tour/part-1/README.md

 urlFragment: "Part-1"
 ---

-# A guided tour of Microsoft Entra Verified ID - Samples
+# A guided tour of Microsoft Entra Verified ID - Part 1 Sample

 This repo contains a fork of a set of Microsoft Entra Verified ID (formerly knwow as Azure AD Verifiable Credentials) samples